Elevation: 8,858 ft

 From the junction of ID-77 and Elba Road/1950 South in Elba, drive 12.7 miles south on ID-77 (passing through Almo) to a signed right/west turn for the City of Rocks National Reserve at 3075 South.
 This paved road is unofficially called the “City of Rocks Road.”
 Reset your odometer here.

-At 2.0 miles, you reach the City of Rocks east entrance Sign.
-Then at 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
-At 6.6 miles, cross a 6,530-foot pass and the road name changes to Emery Canyon Road.
+At 2.0 miles, you reach the City of Rocks east entrance.
+At 4.1 miles, turn right to stay on the City of Rocks Road (“Bath Rock Campsites” sign here).
+At 6.6 miles, cross a 6,530-foot pass where the road name changes to Emery Canyon Road.
 From the saddle, continue west on the paved road and descend to a meadow.
-At 7.3 miles, you reach a junction with Logger Springs Road which, after entering the Sawtooth National Forest, becomes FSR-562.
+At 7.3 miles, reach a junction with Logger Springs Road which, after entering the Sawtooth National Forest, becomes FSR-562.
 This road is signed for “Logger Springs.”

-Turn right/north onto Logger Springs Road and reset your odometer to 0.0 here.
+Turn right/north onto Logger Springs Road and reset your odometer.
 Drive up the steep, but smooth, road for 2.8 miles to reach the Sawtooth National Forest boundary (signed).
-At about 4.3 miles, you reach a signed road junction at 8,387 feet.
+At about 4.3 miles, reach a signed road junction at 8,387 feet.
 Continue straight on Logger Springs Road/FSR-562 (right is Stines Pass Road/FSR-607).
 At 6.3 miles, reach an unsigned road junction on a high, open ridge.
 Park just before this junction in a pullout on the left/west side of the road.
 The elevation here is 8,207 feet.

 Here, cross the cattle fence and follow FSR-562 northward.
 The road makes a sharp right (east) turn after crossing a cattle guard.
 Then, FSR-562 follows the left/north side of a cattle fence as it heads eastward.
 Years ago, FSR-562 went all the way to the summit of Cache Peak.
 It has been closed to vehicular traffic on its upper reaches for quite some time.

-Leave the road where it crosses the Northwest Ridge of Peak 8858, at about 8,760 feet.
+Leave the road where it crosses the northwest ridge of Peak 8858 at about 8,760 feet.
 You have less than 100 vertical feet of uphill to the summit.
 Unfortunately, you must do a rather tedious bit of cross-country scrambling here, crossing over a false summit and dealing with thick scrub and large boulders en route.
-Immediately after leaving the road, ross a cattle fence on the right/south side of the road.
-Scramble southeast on a mix of ridge boulders and thick desert scrub to reach the large cairn on the [false] West Summit.
+Immediately after leaving the road, cross a cattle fence on the right/south side of the road.
+Scramble southeast on a mix of ridge boulders and thick desert scrub to reach the large cairn on the [false] west summit.